 Watching Dr. Ian on Celebrity Fit Club years ago was what spurred me into working out at 251 lbs.
 If he could inspire me then, let’s see how we do now.

-So, I’m actually going to try this diet plan TO THE LETTER starting today and I will report back every Monday, which is when I weigh in.
+So, I’m actually going to try this diet plan TO THE LETTER starting today and I will report back every Monday, which is when I weigh in, I will make sure to start using turmeric dosage for inflammation.
 After cracking into the book on the plane ride home, here are what I can already tell you the pros and cons are for me:

 - You eat A LOT on the diet, meaning that I’m going to have to eat eight smaller meals in 90 minute to 3 hour intervals throughout the day.
 Which means I won’t have time to get hungry and think about the fact that I’m on a diet.
 Which historically has been what’s sent me straight to Magnolia Bakery with an F* that attitude.